octopress/multilingual/README.md

 ## An important note

-**There is not a Jekyll standard for multilingual sites** and many plugins will not work properly with this setup.
+**There is no Jekyll standard for multilingual sites** and many plugins will not work properly with this setup.
 Octopress and it's plugins are being designed to support multilingual features, but without a standard, some use-cases may be overlooked.
 If you have a problem with an Octopress plugin supporting your multilingual site, please file an issue and we'll do our best to address it.

+Note: First-party Octopress plugins are designed to support multilingual sites but other plugins may not work how you'd expect on multilingual sites.
+Modifying plugins is beyond the scope of this guide.

-Also, if you are using flags to represent languages on your site, [Why flags do not represent language](http://flagsarenotlanguages.com/blog/why-flags-do-not-represent-language/) is a good read.
+Also, if you are using flags to represent languages on your site, you might like to read, [Why flags do not represent language](http://flagsarenotlanguages.com/blog/why-flags-do-not-represent-language/).

-## Setting up a multilingual site
+## Setup

 When adding this plugin to your site, you will need to:

 1. Configure your site's main language, e.g. `lang: en`.
 2. Add a language to the YAML front-matter of your posts, e.g. `lang: de`.
 3. Add new RSS feeds and post indexes for secondary languages.

-Read on and I'll try to walk you through setting up your multilingual site.

-Note: This guide will only cover the steps listed above.
-Your site may still have some plugins which are not designed for multilingual sites.
-If you are using plugins (like a category index generator) which create pages from your site's posts, they may need to be modified or removed.
-Modifying plugins is beyond the scope of this guide.

-## Configuration

-You can  for standard language codes.

 First, be sure to configure your Jekyll site's main language.
 An site written primarily in English would add this to its Jekyll configuration: